-The average sale price of homes sold in Tur Langton between 1995 and 2014 is £297,000 - well above local and national averages and demonstrates that affordability is an issue across the parish.
+The average sale price of homes sold in Tur Langton between 1995 and 2014 is $\pounds 297,000$ - well above local and national averages and demonstrates that affordability is an issue across the parish.
+For this reason, rental units will be welcome.